trueMiskin/recipe-digitalization/README.md

 …the model quickly reached over **99% validation accuracy in 6 epochs**.

 ![Training and Validation Accuracy](acc.svg)
-*Figure 1 – Accuracy curve over training epochs*
+*Figure 1 – Accuracy curve over training epochs for two models.
+The first model is trained for 10 epochs, while the second model stops at epoch 7 due to early stopping.
+The blue line represents the training set, and the red line represents the validation set.
+The curves have been smoothed, the low opacity lines represent the true values.*

 ![Training and Validation Loss](loss.svg)
-*Figure 2 – Loss curve over training epochs*
+*Figure 2 – Loss curve over training epochs.
+The y-axis uses a logarithmic scale.*